Updated June 8, 2023

-We will look at the benefits of Kubernetes that will help you move ahead of your competitors and boost your bottom line.
+We will look at the benefits that will help you move ahead of your competitors and boost your bottom line.

 1. Load balancing and Service Discovery

-As Kubernetes assign a specific IP address to each and every container automatically, there is no need of worrying about networking and communication between containers.
+As Kubernetes assign a specific IP address to each container automatically, there is no need to worry about networking and communication between containers.
 They communicate with each other through IP addresses.
-Kubernetes also assigns DNS name i.e Domain Name System for a set of containers, so it can balance the traffic of loading clusters.
+It also assigns a DNS name, i.e. Domain Name System, for a set of containers to balance loading clusters’ traffic.

 2. Automatic Bin Packing

-Based on the requirements and available resources, Kubernetes automatically packages application schedule containers.
+Based on the requirements and available resources, It automatically packages application schedule containers.
 It manages critical and best efforts to ensure the complete utilization of data and accordingly saves the report of unused sources.

 3. Storage Orchestration

 It allows users to mount the storage; if their storage space has been filled, they can create another mount and save their data.
 Users can choose any storage options like local storage, public or private cloud providers like AWS, or storage systems like NFS (Network file system), iSCSI, etc.

 When any containers fail during the execution time, it automatically restarts those failed containers.
-If containers do not give any response to the user, those containers will be deleted by Kubernetes.
+If containers do not give any response to the user, those containers will be deleted by it.

 5. Batch Execution

-Kubernetes can run a batch of containers at a time and able to handle the CI workload.
+It can run a batch of containers at a time and is able to handle the CI workload.
 If containers fail, it restarts those containers or replaces those with another container, if needed.

 6. Horizontal Scaling

-In Kubernetes, scaling up and down of containers can be done by only one command.
+In it, scaling up and down containers can be done by only one command.
 It can also be carried out by using Kubernetes dashboards.

 7. Secret and Configuration Management

-Kubernetes deploy and update configuration and secret without revealing secrets to stack configuration.
+It deploys and updates configuration and secrets without revealing secrets to stack configuration.

 8. Automatic Rollback and Rollout

-In Kubernetes, changes are automatically rolled out and update the applications.
-It automatically rollbacks the changes, if there are some problems that occur.
+In it, changes are automatically rolled out and update the applications.
+It automatically rollbacks the changes if there are some problems that occur.